n1ghthavvk/stellaris-personae/steam-workshop/change-notes.md

 * Guarantees that the Nuministic Order will add "Numa's Breath" to a planet with size > 30 and increases the chance for the event massively # disabled
 * Increases the chance to encounter the "Rubricator", "Paradise Planet / Vechtar Zavonia" as well as the "Barren Gas Giant" anomalies
 * Guarantees "Binary System I" will spawn with 3 chances of habitable moons
+* Guarantees "Central Crystal Empire" will always spawn with Habitat Origin